amaillo/MH-Pointers-Tool/README.md

 80 62 95 B4 80 62 95 C4 80 62 AE 14 //BE

+Each line has 4 different pointers.

 ## Values to set up

 You will need at least 2 values in hexadecimal (without 0x), the address of the first string and the address of the next byte different from 00 that goes after the last string.
+The Hex values must be Big Endian.

 Example:
+Offset   00 01 02 03 04 05 06 07 08 09 0A 0B 0C 0D 0E 0F

-FF FF FF FF FF FF FF FF FF FF FF FF FF FF FF FF
+00000000 FF FF FF FF FF FF FF FF FF FF FF FF FF FF FF FF 00000010 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
-82 50 00 00 82 51 00 00 82 52 00 00 01 02 03 00
+00000020 82 50 00 00 82 51 00 00 82 52 00 00 01 02 03 00

-The vales to use would be 10 and 19 (in that order).
+The values to use would be 20 for the start and 2C for the end.

-The same goes for the pointers address.
+The same goes for the address of the pointers.

-To find these address you can use any standar hex editor like MadEdit.
+To find these addresses you can use any standard hex editor like MadEdit.

 ## How does it look?
 <img alt="demo" src="./pngs/how_looks.png" height="280" />

-## Functions
+## Features

 -    **Easy handling**

-You only need the address (without 0x) of the first string and a second address to mark the end of a group of strings.
-You will also need to choose a file, both cliking Menu>Load file>Choose file or drag and dropping it.
-Optionally you can add the address of the first string pointer and a address to mark the end of the pointers, by doing this each string can be edited more freely as long as there are enough free space (some null values),since it is possible to make the strings longer than they were originally.
+You need two hex addresses (without 0x), the first string address, and an address that marks the end of a group of strings.
+You will also need to choose a file, both by clicking Menu>Load file>Choose a file or **drag and dropping it**.
+Optionally you can add the address of the first string pointer and an address that marks the end of a group of pointers, by doing this each string can be edited more freely as long as there is enough free space (extra null values), since it is possible to make the strings longer than they were originally.

+Note: If a string is overwritten by a bigger one while using pointers, the last string will be cut to maintain the size of the file if there is not enough space.

 -    **Strings and pointers editor**

 This tool can get the strings that are separated from each other by a null value (00) and make a list of them to be edited easily.
-Also has a option to limit the amount or characters per line, in case the width of a square in-game can't be changed.
+Also has an option to limit the number of characters per line, in case the width of an in-game window can't be changed.

-Optionally if the pointers has a 4 bytes format, is possible get those to make a different list for them.
-In that list, they are updated automatically when a string that match with any of them is edited.
-They also can be edited manually or even change it values to relocate it string after the last.
-Note: By default the pointers are read in little endian but you can do it with big endian by checking that option before start.
+Additionally, there is a different list for pointers.
+Pointers on the list are updated automatically when a string that matches with any of them is edited.
+They also can be edited manually or even change their values to relocate it string after the last string of the section.

+Note: By default the pointers are read in Little Endian but they can be read in Big Endian by checking that option before starting.

--   **Search option**
+-   **Search string**

-Search for a string or part of it.
+Search for a string or part of it on the string list.

+-   **A lot of additional info**

+Available space to edit (calculated using null values), strings address, pointers address, pointers value etc.

 -   **Organize each section that is being translated**

-Optionally, you can add a name to clasify each part of a group of strings that is being translated.
+You can add a name to classify each part of a group of strings that is being translated.
 This is called 'Section name'.
+In other words, represents a region of the file.

--   **Spreadsheet support**
+-   **Cvs translation support**

-Do you already has a spreadsheet with the original text and also the translated one?
-This tool has a option to translate the strings by using a UTF8 ".csv".
+Do you already have a spreadsheet with the original text and the translated one?
+This tool has the option to translate the strings by using a UTF8 ".csv".
 The .csv must be divided by semicolons (not commas) and contain two columns.
 The first column must have the translated strings and the second one is for the untranslated text.
 Each string must be separated from another with at least one row of space and both strings must start in the same row.

 Examples: